Dora-H/Money-Saving-Evaluation/README.md

 ## Strategy (default user have only 46,250 NTD, wants to know which plan is suitable.)
-1. chose plan 1 : deposit the amount of money firstly, save some per period then.
+1. chose plan 1 : deposit the amount of money firstly at the start of the year, save some per end of year then.
-2. chose plan 2 : deposit the amount of money firstly, withdraw some per period then.
+2. chose plan 2 : deposit the amount of money firstly at the start of the year, withdraw some per end of year then.
 3. chose plan 3 : deposit all amount of money, not save or withdraw any per period.
-4. chose plan 4 : withdraw the amount of money in the end, how much to deposit firstly and the amount per period to save.
+4. chose plan 4 : withdraw the amount of money by the end of setting saving years, need to deposit firstly how m uch and how much the amount per end of yeard to save.

 ## Requirements